-Senior Projects | Project 4
+Senior Projects | Project 2

 Portfolio Development

-Final main portfolio must include the following:
+Your portfolio must include the following:

-- thesis project with process documentation
+- Thesis project with process documentation

 - 5–8 additional projects (1 with process)

-- project titles, descriptions, specs, typefaces, dates, credits
+- Project titles, descriptions, specs, typefaces, dates, credits

-If you are directing your job search towards an interactive/web designer position, this is a must.
+If you are directing your job search towards an interactive/web designer position, having a personal website is a must.
 It is also strongly encouraged for all G&ID students because it allows you to present any websites and/or motion graphics in their intended form, revising your layout, addressing a typo, replacing images, etc. is quick and simple, and it is easy to add/reorder and update projects on the fly for particular job interviews.
 Even if you do not own a tablet, the investment replaces the cost of materials (paper / case / binding) and time involved assembling (production set up, printing, assembling).

 Squarespace www.squarespace.com (preferred)